syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPicker/Getting-Started.md

 {% endhighlight %}

+{% endtabs %}

-3)You can add the header and footer of Picker control by enabling ShowHeader and ShowFooter property as per in the following code example,
+3) You can add the header and footer of Picker control by enabling ShowHeader and ShowFooter property as per in the following code example,

+{% tabs %}

 {% highlight C# %}